LINWEN607/congregate/customer/famq.md

 For all types of migration, the destination GitLab instance and the Congregate Migration VM must be able to connect to the source instance (for all supported source types, i.e., GitLab, GitHub, Bitbucket) via ports 443.
 Additionally, if docker container registries are to be migrated, whatever port the source container registry runs on will need to be accessed.

-In the case of migration to GitLab.com, the connection origin of destination GitLab instance will be within the [GitLab.com IP Range](https://docs.gitlab.com/ee/user/gitlab_com/#ip-range).
-Congregate VM is hosted within the [IP Range of Runners](https://docs.gitlab.com/ee/user/gitlab_com/#ip-range).
-The exact IP of Congregate VM will be shared by GitLab Professional Services as needed to open the necessary firewall ports.
-Customers should allow traffic from both Congregate VM and GitLab.com IP range via port 443 to source instance.
+For example, when migrating to GitLab.com, the destination IP range that will require access to the source is known, and can be found in [GitLab.com IP Range](https://docs.gitlab.com/ee/user/gitlab_com/#ip-range) and the Congregate Migration VM will be part of the [GitLab Runner Fleet](https://docs.gitlab.com/ee/user/gitlab_com/#ip-range).
+The exact IP of Congregate Migration VM will be shared by GitLab Professional Services when acquired.
+Customers should allow traffic from both Congregate Migration VM and GitLab.com IP range via port 443 to source instance.

 ## Does the source instance need to be updated to latest in order to migrate?